 - If stems are bare of leaves, you can clip them down if needed.
 Simply cut into sections and pile neatly near the plant or in another place in your garden.
 If you are worried that there are cavity nesting bees in the stem, clip at the base and place in a protected area.
 I have mini passive compost piles in hidden areas in my gardens.
 Or use the stems as a mid-top layer in a brush pile under a shrub.

 - If plants still have leaves and seeds but are obstructing paths or laying over other plants or are very unsightly in a high visibility area, go ahead and trim and simply place in piles, keeping them in the garden if possible.
 Trim them at the base or where they are broken and place at the base of the plant or put in your brush pile (see the above step).
 I treat all this material carefully too (i.e. don’t crush it in a bag) because it is possible that there could be beneficial insect larvae or pupae in the leaves or stems.

 - Consider keeping some tree leaves as a natural mulch for your gardens and around shrubs.
 It is possible that leaves contain larvae or cocoon/chrysalides of moth or butterfly species.
 Perhaps have a spot where you can stock pile them as well so that you have a supply of this free soil amendment.
 Doing this will help to retain any overwintering beneficial insects.
 Remember that many insects and soil organisms need leaf litter to survive.
-One of our favorites is Fireflies, and they depend on leaf litter because their larvae consume the animals that rely upon organic matter for their food.
+One of these insects is the beloved Firefly; they depend on leaf litter because their larvae consume the animals that rely upon organic matter for their food.
 The food web also exists in the soil, and the more biodiversity in the soil, the healthier it will be, just as it is above ground.